Clean Corporate Comedian & Funny Keynote Speaker Washington, DC for your government, corporate or charity event or private party- it’s Shaun Eli!

 Yes, including Delaware, Maryland and Virginia (DelMarVa, as if you didn’t know)

 I’m a clean stand-up comedian.
 I’ve been performing for over 18 years, full-time for 12.
 Before that I worked in finance in NYC (fixed-income products, if you care) while selling monologue jokes free-lance to three late-night TV hosts, mostly Jay Leno.
-My dad was in the infantry in WW II, went to college on the GI Bill, and studied accounting.
+My father was in the infantry in WW II, went to college on the GI Bill, and studied accounting.
 He ended up working for the IRS.
 So I have never complained about taxes.
 It’s a weird thing for a kid, when your friend’s parents think they have to hide the new fancy TV from you.
-Even though dad worked auditing the largest corporations, not Billy’s parents.
+Even though my father audited large corporations, not Billy’s parents.

-As a comedian I’ve headlined shows on 5 continents.
+As a clean stand-up comedian I’ve headlined shows on 5 continents.
 I’ve been profiled or quoted in all sorts of major publications, including front-page stories in The New York Times and the Christian Science Monitor plus profiles in various other publications.
 I’ve written articles on comedy for Reader’s Digest, New Jersey Lawyer Magazine and the Newark Star-Ledger.
 I also wrote two “Seinfeld’ episodes that never got made- you can find them under the Writings tab at the top of the page.

 About my shows

 My comedy is clean and it’s a random combination of stories about my family, my former employer (it’s so nice to get paid to make fun of them!), random things that have happened in my life, from fighting a parking ticket to serving on a criminal jury to engineering a fight between NBC and Google, combined with one-liners and other short jokes.
 As the son of a long-time federal employee I’m happy to do shows for government organizations.
 I’ve done a few for the U.S. Army War College, where I was honored to be a participant in their National Security Seminar Week a few years ago.